1diode/Azure-Security-Week-13-H-W/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the Ansible control node and follow the steps below:

-- Using curl copy the ELK config file to /etc/ansible/ directory
+- Using curl copy the ELK config file to /etc/ansible/ directory curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml

-- Configure/test SSH connectivity from the Ansible docker node to each target server
+- Configure/test SSH connectivity from the Ansible docker node to each target server Create ssh keygen key pair without a password
+Within azure password and security place the publick key on all 3 x web VM

-- Update the /etc/ansible/hosts file to include the SSH connection command line for each target server Differentiate between [webservers] and [elk] server by using these headings
+- Update the /etc/ansible/hosts file to include the SSH connection command line for each target server Differentiate between `[webservers]` and `[elk]` server by using these headings Test connectivity from within the Ansible container:  ansible all -m ping This generates a SSH connection to each web server and the ELK server and produces a response per server
+EH: sysadmin@10.0.0.9 | SUCCESS => {
+     "changed": false,
+     "ping": "pong"

-- Run the playbook, and navigate to the ELK server to check that the installation worked as expected.
+- Run the ELK installation playbook, and navigate to the ELK server to check that the installation worked as expected.    ansible-playbook /etc/ansible/install-elk.yml

     Confirm the ELK server web GUI is up by connecting from desktop to http://20.36.45.50:5601/app/kibana

-Test connectivity:  ansible all -m ping curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml

-Edit configuration - if new servers

-Run playbook:       ansible-playbook /etc/ansible/install-filebeat.yml